outofcoffee/imposter/docs/openapi_plugin.md

 * We’ve defined the endpoint `/pets` as expecting an HTTP GET request
 * We’ve said it will produce JSON responses
 * One response is defined for the HTTP 200 case
-* We’ve defined a basic data model in the definitions section — this is standard [JSON Schema](https://json-schema.org/)
+* We’ve defined a data model in the definitions section
 * We’ve provided an example response — the same JSON array described earlier

 ### Start Imposter with the OpenAPI plugin